MuellerConstantin/MuellerConstantin/README.md

 <h1 align="center">Hi 👋, I'm Constantin Müller</h1>
 <img src="./images/banner.svg" alt="React" width="100%" height="auto"/>

 Who am I?
-I'm a student from Germany, who is interested in computer and data science.
+I'm a developer and data analyst from Germany, who is interested in computer and data science.
 For me, programming isn't just a hobby but rather a passion.
 Hence, I'm a self-taught software developer and data scientist.
-At the moment I'm studying business informatics with a major in data science in Karlsruhe, Germany.
 Any further questions?
 Feel free to ask!

 ## Skills
 These are some of the programming languages I know, frameworks and programming libraries that I know and use.
 I have taught myself many of the tools listed below over time.
 I also learned some programming languages and libraries during my academic career.